mightytribble/SillyTavern-rag-context-injector/README.md

 ### System Prompt Addition

 The **System Prompt Addition** field lets you append extra text to the main request's system prompt.
-This is useful for adding instructions that tell the main model how to use the RAG context or the retrieval tool (if enabled).
+This may be useful for adding instructions that tell the main model how to use the RAG context or the retrieval tool (if enabled).

+### Reprocess World Info

+The **Reprocess World Info** option allows the augmented prompt (with RAG results injected) to be re-scanned for relevant World Info entries.
+This is particularly useful if the RAG queries uncover new information that is relevant but wouldn't have been triggered by the original, pre-RAG query prompt.
+By default this will only match on keywords.
+If you want to use Vector Storage as well, you'll need to activate `Include in World Info Scanning` and increase the `Query Messages` value in the Vector Storage settings to make sure the RAG Injected content is processed and can trigger World Info entries.

 ### Profile Filter